emmnull/mdsv/README.md

 Mdsv is a utility suite built on the [Unified](https://unifiedjs.com/) ecosystem and aimed at bringing fussless markdown integration to your [Svelte](https://svelte.dev/) projects.

-Its main goal is to let you write Svelte markup and expressions inside markdown documents. _It does not strive to perform any strong validation whatsoever and is instead mostly concerned with structural markers, leaving the bulk of semantic validation to the Svelte parser._
+Its main goal is to let you write Svelte markup and expressions inside markdown documents. _It does not strive to perform any strong validation whatsoever and is instead mostly concerned with structural markers, leaving the bulk of semantic validation to the Svelte parser._ (Simplifying the parsing thusly also means you should expect _garbage in, garbage out_).

-At its core, it consists in granular integrations for [Micromark](https://github.com/micromark/micromark) and [Remark](https://github.com/remarkjs/remark) to support _basic_ tokenization and serialization of Svelte-related syntax.
+At its core, the packages consist in granular integrations ranging [Micromark](https://github.com/micromark/micromark) and [Remark](https://github.com/remarkjs/remark) to support _basic_ tokenization and serialization of Svelte-related syntax.

 ## Packages